stan-dev/math/doxygen/contributor_help_pages/developer_doc.md

 This is the short version.
 There's more information on the [wiki](https://github.com/stan-dev/math/wiki/Developer-Doc#contributing).

-It is the responsibility of the contributor submitting the pull request that the code meets these requirements.
+It is the responsibility of the contributor submitting the request that the code meets these requirements.
 We're open-source.
-Once the code gets into the code base, the community of developers take ownership of it.
+Once the code gets into the code base, the community of developers will manage it.

 ## Issues

 We reserve [issues](https://github.com/stan-dev/math/issues) for bugs and feature requests that are defined well enough for a developer to tackle.
-If you have general questions about the Math library, please see the [Discussion](#discussion) section.
+If you have general questions about the Math library, please see the [Discussion][Discussion] section.

 ### Bug Reports